 Nothing makes a house feel more like a home than pictures of friends and family.
 I especially love collecting and displaying old photos that family members haven’t seen.

-Here is an interesting way to display vintage photos using a Mod Podge photo transfer process – it’s call the decal method.
+Here is an interesting way to display vintage photos on glass vases using a Mod Podge photo transfer process – it’s call the decal method.
+What I like about it is that the photos look very rustic after being transferred, so this project goes well with farmhouse decorating.

 Photo Transfer to Glass